If there’s something about bad timing, it’s gardening in January for those who live in Northern Europe as I do.

 Here’s the result:

-Only then had I realised how many pots I have been hoarding.
+Only then had I realised the many pots I have been hoarding.

 Prune back